 Table 2 above illustrates the correlations between the time series of the total fertility rates changes and a selection of indicators of an economic crisis in each selected European country.

-This test's main point was to look for potential connections between economic conditions and the changes taking place in fertility behavior.
+This test’s main point was to look for potential connections between economic conditions and changes in fertility behaviour.
 The correlations were calculated by considering a lag in the total fertility rates from 0 to 3 years.

-To emphasise and remained focused on the effect of the economic crisis, data from 2000 to 2011 was used to calculate the annual data obtained from Eurostat databases.
+To emphasise and remain focused on the economic crisis’s effect, data from 2000 to 2011 was used to calculate the annual data obtained from Eurostat databases.

 Based on the correlations, it was found that the usual indicator of economic growth based on the GDP of each country shows an expected relationship of negative changes in GDP corresponding to negative changes in TFR, with a delay, resulting in a high positive correlation at specific lags as highlighted in the Table.